cpb-/yocto-cooker/README.md

 Meta buildtool for Yocto Project based Linux embedded systems

 The aim of this project is to prepare the needed directories and configuration files before running a Yocto Project build.

 The tool is called `chef` to follow the culinary metaphore specific to the Yocto Project.

-`chef` uses a configuration file called a _menu_ :-) which describes which sources (git repositories for example) have to be downloaded and which commits have to be extracted.
+`chef` uses a project file called a _menu_ :-).

+A menu describes which sources (layers) (git repositories for example) have to be downloaded and which revision has to be checked out.

-It also describes the specific lines to be written into the `local.conf` file and which layers have to be selected.
+It also contains custom lines to be written into the `local.conf` file and which layers have to be included.

+With the help of a _menu_ a reproducible build can achieved.
+Menu-files are files written in JSON and cna thus be stored anywhere.

 `chef` can also call directly `bitbake` to run the build.